"Today's approval of Repatha, the first PCSK9 inhibitor approved in

 GLAGOV, the intravascular ultrasound study, is underway to determine the effect of Repatha on coronary atherosclerosis in approximately 950 patients undergoing cardiac catheterization to test the hypothesis of robust LDL-C reduction leading to a reduction or a change in the build-up of plaque in the arteries.
 Results from the GLAGOV study are expected in the second half of 2016.

-The FOURIER outcomes trial is designed to evaluate whether treatment with Repatha in combination with statin therapy, compared to placebo plus statin therapy, reduces the risk of recurrent cardiovascular events in patients with high cholesterol and clinically evident cardiovascular disease, and completed patient enrollment in June 2015.
-Top-line results from the approximately 27,500-patient event-driven FOURIER study are anticipated in the second half of 2016.
+The FOURIER outcomes trial is designed to evaluate whether treatment with Repatha in combination with statin therapy, compared to placebo plus statin therapy, reduces the risk of recurrent cardiovascular events in patients with high cholesterol and clinically evident cardiovascular disease, and completed patient enrollment in

 Important Japan Product Information